Freehold Property

 • Loan against property: Consider availing a Loan Against Property from Bajaj Finance to fund your purchase and leverage your existing property.

-Understanding what is freehold property and its benefits can significantly impact your investment decisions.
+Understanding what freehold property is and its benefits can significantly impact your investment decisions.
 Freehold ownership offers complete control, flexibility, and long-term value.
 Whether you are buying a new property or leveraging your existing one, freehold property provides numerous advantages.
-With Bajaj Finserv Loan Against Property, you can unlock the potential of your property, offering you financial flexibility and support.
+With Bajaj Finserv Loan Against Property, you can unlock the potential of your property at competitive loan against property interest rates, offering you financial flexibility and long-term support.

 Frequently asked questions